aditsharma03/Chip8-Emulator/README.md

 # Chip-8 Emulator
 ### Built in RUST
 <br>
-This emulator is a guided project on how to create a Chip-8 emulator in RUST programming language.
+This is a Chip-8 emulator in the RUST programming language.
-It uses a structure and functions to implement the Chip-8 processor and the SDL2 library for the frontend.
+It uses structure and functions to implement the Chip-8 processor and the SDL2 library for its frontend.
 <br>

 ### Usage